Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 California Legal Framework: The Statutory Stack

 For a single defrauded buyer, the Consumers Legal Remedies Act (CLRA) is usually the lead cause of action: it does not require proof of intent, it authorizes actual and punitive damages, and its fee-shifting is mandatory for a prevailing plaintiff.
 The Unfair Competition Law (UCL) is pleaded alongside as a catch-all with a longer limitations period, though it yields only restitution and injunctive relief, with no damages and no punitive award.
 Song-Beverly carries the implied-warranty theory and its own fee-shifting but, after Rodriguez, no buyback for an ordinary used car.
+Common-law fraud, whose elements are a misrepresentation or concealment of material fact, knowledge of falsity, intent to induce reliance, justifiable reliance, and resulting damage, is pleaded alongside for its punitive-damages reach and its discovery-triggered clock.
 The FTC (Federal Trade Commission) Holder Rule drags the assignee lender into the case.
 And the dealer surety bond is what makes a judgment collectible.

 The practical posture is to plead the state claims together, name the bank under the Holder Rule in any financed deal, and run the regulatory complaints in parallel with the civil case.